-These guidelines will help you implement Google Pay within your apps.
+These guidelines help you implement Google Pay within your apps.

 Google Pay payment buttons

-The Google Pay payment button should always call the Google Pay API.
+The Google Pay payment button calls the Google Pay API.
 The Google Pay API surfaces the payment sheet where users can select their payment method.

-Google Pay payment buttons are available in three variations: black, white, and white with an outline.
+Google Pay payment buttons are available in two variations: dark and light.
 Each variation comes with and without the "Buy with" text.
-Payment buttons with localized versions of the "Buy with" text are provided; the Google Pay brand is always untranslated.
+Payment buttons with localized versions of the "Buy with" text are provided, but the Google Pay brand is always untranslated.
 Don't create buttons with your own localized text.

-Use black buttons on white or light backgrounds to provide contrast.
+Use dark buttons on light backgrounds to provide contrast.

-Use white buttons on dark or colorful backgrounds.
+Use light buttons on dark or colorful backgrounds.

 Always maintain the minimum clear space of 8 dp on all sides of the payment button.
 Ensure the clear space is never broken with graphics or text.